Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

 Does climate matter for heat pumps?

-HVAC tech who has experience in your region before deciding on a heat pump.
-If the equipment just isn’t right for your home, you could have extremely high electric bills.
-Once the temperature gets too low, it’s difficult for the heat pump to draw heat out of the air and it may never hit the temperature setting on your thermostat.
-This means you might unknowingly begin running your heat pump non-stop or switching on emergency heat 24/7 during colder months which drives your energy consumption way up.
+Heat pumps are much more effective in warm climates with mild winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
+We encourage you to consult with a ACE certified HVAC technician who has experience in your area before settling on a heat pump.
+If the equipment just isn’t right for your climate, you could have extremely high electric bills.
+Once the temperature sinks too low, it’s difficult for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
+This means you might end up running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption way up.

 How does a heat pump compare to a furnace?

-and is necessary for certain chillier climates.
+A furnace is a stronger heating system and is essential for certain colder climates.
 That’s because a heat pump has issues when the temperatures hit about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
-As odd as it seems, during heating season, a heat pump is designed to remove heat from the outside air and use it to warm the inside air.
-Although it may be too cool outside for comfort, there is still an adequate amount of heat for the heat pump to operate correctly, but in exceptionally cold climates there is not sufficient heat available outside to heat the air inside to high enough temperatures needed to keep warm.
-So while a heat pump may work perfectly during the winter months for someone in Tampa, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
-If freezing temperatures hit and you don’t have a furnace to take over, a heat pump could run for hours trying to keep your home warm enough.
+As weird as it may sound, during heating season, a heat pump is intended to remove heat from the air outside and use it to raise the temperature of the inside air.
+Just because the air outside feels cold, there is still an adequate amount of heat for the heat pump to operate correctly, but in exceptionally cold climates there is not sufficient heat available outside to heat the air inside to high enough temperatures needed to keep warm.
+So while a heat pump may be ideal during the winter months for someone in Tampa, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
+If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

-a complimentary in-home quote.
-We are available to answer any and all of your questions to help you choose the right option for your home.
+If you can’t decide which system would best fit your needs, call Stallion Heating and Air Conditioning to schedule a complimentary in-home quote.
+We are happy to answer any and all of your questions to help you make the right decision for your home.